Suit

-A suit, lounge suit, or business suit is a set of clothes comprising a suit jacket and trousers of identical textiles worn with a collared dress shirt, necktie, and dress shoes.
-A skirt suit is similar, but with a matching skirt instead of trousers.
-It is considered informal wear in Western dress codes.
-The lounge suit originated in 19th-century Britain as a more casual alternative for sportswear and British country clothing, with roots in early modern Western Europe.
-After replacing the black frock coat in the early 20th century as regular daywear, a sober one-colored suit became known as a lounge suit.
+A suit, also called a lounge suit, business suit, dress suit, or formal suit, is a set of clothes comprising a suit jacket and trousers of identical textiles generally worn with a collared dress shirt, necktie, and dress shoes.
+A skirt suit is similar, but with a matching pencil skirt instead of trousers.
+It is currently considered semi-formal wear or business wear in contemporary Western dress codes; however, when the suit was originally developed it was considered an informal or more casual option compared to the prevailing clothing standards of aristocrats and businessmen.
+The lounge suit originated in 19th-century Britain as sportswear and British country clothing, which is why it was seen as more casual than citywear at that time, with the roots of the suit coming from early modern Western Europe formal court or military clothes.
+After replacing the black frock coat in the early 20th century as regular daywear, a sober one-coloured suit became known as a lounge suit.

 Suits are offered in different designs and constructions.
 Cut and cloth, whether two- or three-piece, single- or double-breasted, vary, in addition to various accessories.
 A two-piece suit has a jacket and trousers; a three-piece suit adds a waistcoat.
 Hats were almost always worn outdoors (and sometimes indoors) with all men's clothes until the counterculture of the 1960s in Western culture.
 Informal suits have been traditionally worn with a fedora, a trilby, or a flat cap.
 Other accessories include handkerchief, suspenders or belt, watch, and jewelry.

-Other notable types of suits are for semi-formal occasions—the dinner suit (black tie) and the black lounge suit (stroller)—both which arose as less formal alternatives for the formal wear of the dress coat for white tie, and the morning coat with formal trousers for morning dress, respectively.
+Other notable types of suits are for what would now be considered formal occasions—the tuxedo or dinner suit (black tie) and the black lounge suit (stroller)—both which originally arose as less formal alternatives for the prior formal wear standards known as white tie, which incorporated items such as the dress coat, and of morning dress, which incorporated items such as the morning coat with formal trousers.

 Originally, suits were always tailor-made from the client's selected cloth.
 These are now known as bespoke suits, custom-made to measurements, taste, and style preferences.
-Since the 1960s, most suits are mass-produced ready-to-wear garments.
+Since the 1960s, most suits have been mass-produced ready-to-wear garments.
 Currently, suits are offered in roughly four ways: